Driverless Car Crashes: Whose Fault is It?

 Smith is a nationally-known expert in autonomous driving and the law.
 He taught the first-ever course on self-driving vehicles and legal issues and led the autonomous driving and legal issues program at Stanford University.
 Previous to his legal career, Smith was a transportation engineer.

-Locally, Smith may well become influential in South Carolina as our state attempts to determine what kinds of laws and regulations, if any, should be imposed on autonomous vehicles, and where liability should be laid in cases of serious crashes involving such vehicles.
+Locally, Smith may well become influential in South Carolina as our state attempts to determine what kinds of laws and regulations, if any, should be imposed on autonomous vehicles, and where liability should be laid in cases of serious car crashes.